Individual Income Tax Forms

 Connecticut's taxes on dividends from bonds, trusts, savings, and so forth used to astronomically high, the highest in the nation, but legislation passed in 1991 deflated this amount to around 3 to 5% statewide, depending on municipality.

 Corporate Income Taxes:

 Every business in Connecticut is required to pay a flat Business Entity Tax of $250 for each year of existence.
 Connecticut otherwise has a flat corporate income tax of 7.5%, which is slightly higher than the average, but the state remains very corporation friendly due to numerous incentives it gives to corporations based on start-up costs and job creation.
-It's revised taxes on income from dividends and bonds has made it a popular location for many financial companies, especially in the Greenwich area, which has become the hedge fund capital of the country.
+Its revised taxes on income from dividends and bonds have made it a popular location for many financial companies, especially in the Greenwich area, which has become the hedge fund capital of the country.

 Property taxes in Connecticut are determined on a municipal basis, meaning each city and town collects their own property taxes.
 The regulation of property tax collection statewide is under the auspices of the Office of Policy and Management instead of the Department of Revenue Services, which oversees all other tax services.

 All real and personal property in Connecticut in subject to property taxes, usually at 70% of its assessed value, though that can become higher based on the city or town's taxation policy.
 Most towns and municipalities determine their property taxes by determining the mill rate (where a mill equals 0.1% per dollar spent) based on the town's budget needs for a year.

 Connecticut's property taxes can be fairly erratic from municipality to municipality because Connecticut's economic climate and property values can vary considerably.
 Connecticut has more homes value over a million dollars than any state in the country save California, yet the median home value is fairly low, only around $200,000.
 This means that certain areas may charge a higher mill rate than others based on the value of homes in that district.